wagtail/wagtail.org/README.md

 ## Frontend tooling (Docker and Vagrant)

-During the initial setup, you will need to build the the frontend assets:
+During the initial setup, you will need to build the frontend assets:

 -   `nvm use` to use the suggested node version (requires [nvm](https://github.com/nvm-sh/nvm), [fnm](https://github.com/Schniz/fnm) or similar.
 You'll also need to run `nvm install` to install and activate the version of node required for the project)
 -   `npm i` to install dependencies